Juniper/terraform-provider-mist/docs/resources/device_ap.md

 Optional:

 - `allow_rrm_disable` (Boolean)
-- `ant_gain_24` (Number) antenna gain for 2.4G - for models with external antenna only
+- `ant_gain_24` (Number) Antenna gain for 2.4G - for models with external antenna only
-- `ant_gain_5` (Number) antenna gain for 5G - for models with external antenna only
+- `ant_gain_5` (Number) Antenna gain for 5G - for models with external antenna only
-- `ant_gain_6` (Number) antenna gain for 6G - for models with external antenna only
+- `ant_gain_6` (Number) Antenna gain for 6G - for models with external antenna only
 - `antenna_mode` (String) enum: `1x1`, `2x2`, `3x3`, `4x4`, `default`
 - `band_24` (Attributes) Radio Band AP settings (see [below for nested schema](#nestedatt--radio_config--band_24))
 - `band_24_usage` (String) enum: `24`, `5`, `6`, `auto`
 - `band_5` (Attributes) Radio Band AP settings (see [below for nested schema](#nestedatt--radio_config--band_5))
 - `band_5_on_24_radio` (Attributes) Radio Band AP settings (see [below for nested schema](#nestedatt--radio_config--band_5_on_24_radio))
 - `band_6` (Attributes) Radio Band AP settings (see [below for nested schema](#nestedatt--radio_config--band_6))
-- `indoor_use` (Boolean) to make an outdoor operate indoor. for an outdoor-ap, some channels are disallowed by default, this allows the user to use it as an indoor-ap
+- `indoor_use` (Boolean) To make an outdoor operate indoor.
+For an outdoor-ap, some channels are disallowed by default, this allows the user to use it as an indoor-ap
-- `scanning_enabled` (Boolean) whether scanning radio is enabled
+- `scanning_enabled` (Boolean) Whether scanning radio is enabled

 <a id="nestedatt--radio_config--band_24"></a>
 ### Nested Schema for `radio_config.band_24`